miroswan/vagrant_spec/README.md

 * version: Print the current version of vagrant_spec

-* init: This will generate your spec_helper.rb for serverspec testing and your ansible inventory file.
-You'll typically want to run this after a vagrant up, and before your deployment and testing tasks.
+* init: This will generate your ansible inventory file if you've configured your config.spec.ansible_inventory directive.
+Additionally, it'll generate your .vagrantspec_machine_data file if set to enabled via config.spec.generate_machine_data.
+You'll typically want to run this after a vagrant up and before your deployment and testing tasks.

 * test: This will run the tests specified in your Vagrantfile.
 Tests are executed against each node in your fleet and the exit code is stored if an error